nenhang/IMIG-Source/README.md

 #### Flexible Sub-dataset

-To generate the sub-dataset with two subjects, please run the following command step by step:
+To generate the sub-dataset with multiple subjects, please run the following command step by step:

 ```bash
 bash ./scripts/generate_composite_dataset.sh